MathieuBuisson/PSCodeHealth/docs/Metrics.md

   - Fail : greater than 400

 ### ComplexityAverage
 This is the average cyclomatic complexity per function.
 Cyclomatic complexity measures the number of possible execution paths through a given section of code.
-This is intended to evaluation code complexity.
+This is intended to evaluate code complexity.

 Lower is better, because complex code tends to have the following properties :
   - Difficult to read/understand